 - The U.S. Small Business Administration (SBA) is now accepting applications for low-interest federal disaster loans for working capital (Economic Injury Disaster Loans) for small businesses and private, non-profit organizations in designated counties of California and other states to help alleviate economic injury caused by the coronavirus (COVID-19).

 - The Center for Disease Control and Prevention (CDC) has issued Interim Guidance for Businesses and Employers: Plan, Prepare and Respond to Coronavirus Disease 2019.
 This interim guidance is based on what is currently known about the coronavirus disease 2019 (COVID-19).
-The Centers for Disease Control and Prevention (CDC) will update this interim guidance as needed and as additional information becomes available.

 - Workplace safety and health regulations in California require employers to protect workers exposed to airborne infectious diseases such as the coronavirus.
 Cal/OSHA has issued Guidance on Requirements to Protect Workers from Coronavirus.